 View step-by-step instructions for Setting up a Validation Authority (VA) either using OCSP connecting via the Peer Connector or using the CRL Downloader service.

-For the Hardware Appliance, High Availability (HA) is defined as being able to keep the service running with full data integrity for the applications running on the Hardware Appliance that uses the internal SQL database.
-For more information on high availability, see HA Setup.
+For the Hardware Appliance, availability and clustering are closely connected.
+Only with clusters of three or more nodes High Availability (HA) can be reached, a state in which the service keeps running with full data integrity for the applications on the Hardware Appliance that uses the internal SQL database.
+For more information on availability and clustering, see Availability and Clustering.

 PKCS#11 Slot Smart Card Activation